Hazara clothing: Female clothing

 The traditional dress of Hazara girls is called the "Perahan tunban" or simply "Perahan".
 It consists of a long dress (perahan) paired with loose pants (tunban), often accompanied by a colorful shawl or scarf.
 The dress is usually richly embroidered, with vibrant colors and intricate patterns, reflecting Hazara culture and heritage.

 The traditional clothing of Hazara women includes a pleated skirt with a tunban or undergarment.
 Cheaper fabrics are used for the lower skirts, while the upper are often made of better materials, such as velvet or zari, with decorative nets or borders at the bottom.
 The women's shirt is calf-length, close-collared, and long-sleeved, and has slits on both sides that are placed on the skirts, which are admired for their completeness in the Islamic set.
 Hazara women's clothing has certain characteristics according to their social, economic, and age conditions.
 The clothes of young Hazara women are made of different fabrics in different colours and designs with colourful chador, but older women tend towards darker-coloured fabrics and patterns.
 Hazara women's chador is often decorated with ornaments that are often silver or gold, and sometimes with a hat.
-Other ornaments include silver or gold necklaces with colourful beads, buttons, bangles, and silver or gold bracelets.
+Other ornaments include silver or gold necklaces with colourful beads, buttons, bangles, and silver or gold bracelets..

+The traditional clothing of Hazara women includes a pleated skirt with a tunban or undergarment.
+In some regions of Afghanistan, particularly in areas where Hazaras have historically lived alongside Pashtun communities, Hazara women's dress may incorporate decorative elements and stylistic features also found and originating in Kuchi and Pashtun clothing traditions.
+These shared features can include colorful embroidery, beadwork, coin ornaments, jewelry, and layered garments, reflecting broader patterns of cultural interaction and exchange among Afghanistan's ethnic groups while retaining distinct Hazara characteristics.
+As well as this, other ethnicities in Afghanistan including Hazaras have adopted the traditional wear of Kuchi dresses, as part of the wider Afghan tradition.